Friday, July 5, 2013

 Star Trek: First Contact (1996) was the second film of the Next Generation cast, and probably stands as their best.
 Their first feature film outing felt more like a glorified television episode instead of a full-fledged movie.
 The success of First Contact began with writers Brannon Braga and Ronald D. Moore.
 They decided to add the element of time travel, and, even more crucially, brought back the best Next Generation villains: the Borg (cybernetic zombies, if you will).
 These and other decisions gave the film a slightly darker, grittier tone, which ended up being exactly what the series needed.
 These story decisions, under the spirited and confident direction of Jonathan Frakes (aka Commander Riker), made First Contact an exciting adventure.

-The movie starts with a wonderful shot that seems to begin in space, but pulls back to reveal the eye of Captain Picard (Patrick Stewart), and keeps pulling back to reveal the interior of a vast Borg ship.
+The movie starts with a wonderful shot that seems to begin in space but pulls back to reveal the eye of Captain Picard (Patrick Stewart) and keeps pulling back to reveal the interior of a vast Borg ship.
 When the story begins, the Borg are attacking Earth and the ships of Starfleet when the USS Enterprise flies to the rescue.
 The crew of the Enterprise end up following the Borg back in time to the 21st century.
 It appears that the Borg are attempting to prevent “first contact,” that moment in Star Trek history when aliens made contact with Earth, thus giving birth to the Federation, Starfleet, and all things Star Trek.

 The Borg, those sneaky buggers, manage to beam aboard the Enterprise and begin assimilating entire decks.
 (The good news for non-Trekkies is that the movie brings us up to speed nicely, so a familiarity with the television series isn’t a requirement.)
 Commander Riker and a team beam down to Earth, while Picard leads the remaining Enterprise crew against the Borg.
 In the confusion of the Borg attack, two important things happen: Lily (Alfre Woodard), who is from the 21st century, gets to tag along with Picard on the Enterprise, and Data (Brent Spiner), an android member of the Enterprise crew, is kidnapped by the Borg.